ZigaPovalej/hello-world/README.md

 # hello-world
-My firs repository

-This is my first time using GitHub.
+This is my firs repository on GitHub dedicated to learning.